Skip to content

 if not self.sd_clip and not self._encoder_id.startswith("SVT-AV1-Essential") and "_c" not in self.get_custom_args_dict():

-"Providing a clip or a file for scene detection is highly recommended, as most SVT-AV1 versions don't have proper scene detection.",
+warn("Providing a clip or a file for scene detection is recommended for SVT-AV1.", self, 2)

 def encode(self, clip: vs.VideoNode, outfile: PathLike | None = None) -> VideoFile: